juangsabit/recordpaco-avi/README.md

 # Record PACO - avi

-Desktop app build using visual basic with .net for checking and insert new data into database
+Desktop app build using visual basic with .net for checking data from database and insert new data into database